Big Lake, Minnesota

-Facts

-In 2019 it was named the safest city to live in, and the second safest city in 2021 with the lowest property crime rate in the state.

-U.S. Highway 10 and Minnesota State Highway 25 are two of the main routes in Big Lake.

-Big Lake is located 41 miles northwest of Minneapolis; and 27 miles southeast of St. Cloud.

-It was originally called Humboldt until 1867.

-Has a population of 11,226, with 49.5% male and 50.5% female.

-It houses the tallest structure in Minnesota, the KPXM Tower.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.92 sqmi; 2.11 sqmi is land and 0.81 sqmi is water.
 A portion of the city lies along the Elk River.

 Located about forty-one miles northwest of the Twin Cities, Big Lake was once a popular location for escapes from the city, its lakes dotted with summer cabins.
 Now it is considered an exurb of the metro area, with a significant portion of residents commuting into the Cities daily.

 The lake for which the town is named was once an important part of the Twin Cities economy, as in the days before modern refrigerators, much of the ice for metropolitan iceboxes was harvested from Big Lake.

 There is a connection to Mitchell Lake by a small channel on the north side of Big Lake.

-Big Lake station is currently the northernmost terminus of the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line will be extended to St. Cloud at some point in the future.
+Big Lake station was the northernmost terminus of the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis.
+The line was replaced with bus service in January 2026.

-Currently, commuters can use the Northstar Link Commuter Bus to reach St. Cloud, Minnesota.